Post Summary: A Bad Foundation Can’t Be Patched

 How do I know if my current site has SEO problems in the foundation?

-Check three things: open any page and look at the heading structure — if there’s no clear H1 or if multiple headings are fighting for attention, the hierarchy is broken.
-Search for your business name plus a service and see if the right page shows up — if the wrong page ranks or nothing ranks, you likely have intent overlap.
-And check Google Search Console for pages that have been crawled but not indexed — that’s Google telling you the page didn’t earn its spot.
+Check three things: open any page and look at the heading structure, if there’s no clear H1 or if multiple headings are fighting for attention, the hierarchy is broken.
+Search for your business name plus a service and see if the right page shows up, if the wrong page ranks or nothing ranks, you likely have intent overlap.
+And check Google Search Console for pages that have been crawled but not indexed, that’s Google telling you the page didn’t earn its spot.

 Does a pretty website mean it’s built well for SEO?

 No. Some of the best-looking sites we’ve audited had the worst SEO foundations.
 The design is what the visitor sees.
 The foundation is what Google sees.
-A site can win design awards and still have broken heading structures, duplicate intent across pages, no schema markup, and no internal linking strategy.
+A site can win design awards and still have broken heading structures, duplicate intent across pages, and no internal linking strategy.
 Pretty gets compliments.
 Structure gets traffic.